A 2008 film starring Creator/RickyGervais.

 !!The film contains examples of the following Tropes:

 * BackFromTheDead: Luckily for Pincus, [[spoiler: he doesn't have to stay a ghost for long]].

 * BigFriendlyDog: Gwen's Great Dane.
 Pincus remarks, "I like your horse!"

-* DepravedDentist: While certainly not the worst kind, Pincus wasn't winning any awards for his misanthropy.
+* DepravedDentist: While certainly not sadistic or even scary, Pincus wasn't winning any awards for his misanthropy and uncaring bedside manner.

 * DiceRollDeath: Double-subverted.
 At the beginning, Frank dodges out of the way of a falling air conditioner... by unknowingly jumping into the street, where he promptly gets hit by a bus.
 See also TakeAMomentToCatchYourDeath, below.